 Step 1: Submit your deposit to the admission office

 After you are admitted to Salve Regina, you must submit your deposit (if required by your admission office - refer to the instructions provided in your admittance package).

 Step 2: Submit the certification of finances form and supporting financial proof to the OIP

 All students are required to demonstrate financial ability to pay for at least one year of tuition, fees and living expenses (or one semester for one-semester exchange programs) before Salve Regina can issue an immigration document (I-20).

-You must submit a completed certification of finances form and supporting official financial proof to your admission office.
+You must submit a completed form and supporting official financial proof to your admission office.
 Click here for more information on submitting financial documents and sample financial documents.

 If you are transferring to Salve Regina from another U.S. institution, please also complete the F-1 immigration transfer-in form.

 Once you have submitted these documents, the OIP will process your I-20.
 For questions on the process, contact your admission office directly.

 Step 3: Receiving your immigration document